 Through Queer Eyes

-Is there such a thing as ‘queer space’ and can it be designed?
-During this evening the Archive of Dutch architects and urban planners was being viewed through queer eyes.
-With archivist Alfred Marks, political scientist Mounir Samuel, filmmaker Tim Leyendekker, Prof. Jasmine Rault, architect Riëtte van der Werff and architect/researcher Dirk van den Heuvel.
+Is there such a thing as ‘queer space’, and can it be designed?
+During this evening event, the National Archive of Dutch Architecture and Urban Planning was viewed through queer eyes.
+With archivist Alfred Marks, political scientist Mounir Samuel, filmmaker Tim Leyendekker, professor Jasmine Rault, architect Riëtte van der Werff and architect/researcher Dirk van den Heuvel.